 In a little more than a year, he graduated from the UW with a bachelor's degree in economics and business.
 In 1943, he attended Harvard through a military program.
 Zacher served as a supply and disbursement officer in the Navy, serving on two destroyers, the U.S.S.
 George K. MacKenzie and the U.S.S.
 Glennon.

 When he returned home, he worked in his father's orchard for a year, and then went on to sell B.F.
 Goodrich products through the Wells & Wade Hardware Store in Wenatchee.
 In 1957, he began working for Wenoka Growers, where he quickly advanced to manager, comptroller, and then president.
 Zacher helped open apple and cherry markets in Japan for international business.
 He worked a total of 36 years at Wenoka.

 Alumni Spotlight-Alisa Strutzel

 Each month we will be spotlighting a WVC Alum.
 November is our first one and spotlights Alisa Strutzel, owner of Tastebuds Coffee and Wine.
-If you would like to be in our spotlight contact James Coker at email@example.com or 509-682-6413.
+If you would like to be in our spotlight contact Kacie Thrift at firstname.lastname@example.org or 509-682-6413.
 December's Spotlight will be Melissa Ortega

 We would love to know more about our alumni - who you are, when you attended WVC, and what you have been doing since leaving WVC.
 E-mail us at email@example.com or complete our online alumni form.